dbuscher/megascreen/README.rst

     for phaseScreen in MegaScreen.MegaScreen(numIter=10000):
 	process(phaseScreen)

-See the documentation for more detail.
+See the documentation at http://megascreen.readthedocs.io/ for more detail.

 Licencing
 ---------